 New investments are sometimes required to enter a market.
 Ex: For new telecom firms to enter the market, they have to lay down all the cable themselves, which is pretty expensive.

 Competitors can’t compete with other firms that have much lower production costs.
 Ex: Not many firms will be able to enter the soda market and compete against CocaCola.

 3. Legal Barriers To Entry

-The government creates legal barriers by granting patents, copyrights, and exclusive rights to companies.
+The government creates legal barriers to entry by granting patents, copyrights, and exclusive rights to companies.

 A copyright gives the creator of an original creative work exclusive rights to it for a limited time.
 For example, Disney has the copyright to Mickie Mouse, which allows it exclusive use.

 A patent is a limited property right the government gives inventors in exchange for the details of their invention being made public.
 For example, for patents filed at the US Patent and Trademark Office, inventors are protected for twenty years from the filing date.

 4. Marketing Barriers